Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 • the BCTESG

-Furthermore, the beneficiaries of the family RESP must be brothers and sisters (no cousins).
+Furthermore, the beneficiaries of the family RESP must be siblings (no cousins).

-Once the CESP system paid those incentives into an eligible family RESP, the subscriber must be careful if he subsequently names a new beneficiary.
-He must ensure that the new beneficiary is either a brother or sister of the other beneficiaries.
+Once the CESP system paid those incentives into an eligible family RESP, the subscriber must be careful if they subsequently name a new beneficiary.
+They must ensure that the new beneficiary is a sibling of the other beneficiaries.
 If not, this may trigger a repayment of incentives.

 G.3.8.1.
 Updating the "individual/sibling only" status of an RESP